UNDERGRADUATE COURSE RETAKE INFORMATION - Fall 2014 - updated 4/4/14

 WISE – 220 Engineering Building

-4. If your request to retake a CA course is approved, pending seat availability, you will be able to register for that course (or add yourself to the course waitlist if one exists) via SOLAR in January 24 or 25, 2014 depending upon your priority status.
+4. If your request to retake a CA course is approved, pending seat availability, you will be able to register for that course (or add yourself to the course waitlist if one exists) via SOLAR on August 22 or 23 depending upon your priority status.
 Your specific starting date and time will be sent in a SOLAR message to you.